top of page

 Today, we made our way to the Christchurch Food Show in Addington, an event we always look forward to.
 It's our chance to touch base with the creators of the artisan food products we cherish and to scout out new treasures to introduce to you.

-This time around, I had a great chat with Stu, a dedicated harvester at Pinoli, which is located in the heart of the Marlborough region.
+On this visit, I had a great chat with Stu, a dedicated harvester at Pinoli Premium Pine Nuts, located in the heart of the Marlborough region.

 For over twenty-five years, Pinoli has dedicated itself to nurturing and harvesting pine nuts on its expansive 500-hectare plantations.
 They are recognised as the only commercial pine nut producer in the Southern Hemisphere and are noted for their significant contribution to the pine nut industry, a distinction underscored by their unique geographical position relative to other worldwide producers.